Find out what’s hitting the headlines in our pioneering dementia research and how your support is bringing us closer to a cure.

 If you have a press enquiry please visit our Press Office page.

-Swedish researchers have found a link between traumatic brain injury and an increased risk of dementia, in some cases 30 years after individuals experienced the injury.
-The findings are published today in the scientific publication PLOS Medicine.
-Dr Sara Imarisio, Head of Research at Alzheimer’s Research UK, said: […]
+The Lancet Psychiatry: Risk of dementia increased in people with traumatic brain injury Researchers from Denmark and the U.S. have found a link between hospital admissions for brain injury and an increased risk of dementia.
+The findings are published today in the Lancet Psychiatry.
+Dr Carol Routledge, Director of Research at Alzheimer’s Research UK, said: […]